 Oracle-approved hard partitioning technologies are recognized methods to limit the software licenses required for any server or cluster of servers.
 Here’s a simplified explanation:

-- Hard Partitioning: This includes Oracle OVM, IBM LPAR, and other technologies.
+- Hard Partitioning includes Oracle OVM, IBM LPAR, and other technologies.
 However, it’s crucial to configure the hard partitioning according to Oracle’s instructions.
 Failure to do so might result in licensing the full server or cluster of servers, not just the instance running Oracle.

 - Approved Technologies: Oracle has deemed certain technologies, possibly modified by configuration constraints, as hard partitioning.
 No other technology or configuration qualifies.